oliver-oloughlin/kvdex/README.md

 ### atomic()

-The "atomic" method is used to initiate an atomic operation.
+Initiate an atomic operation.
 The method takes a selection function as argument for selecting the initial collection context.

 ```ts
 db.atomic((schema) => schema.users)